 Bonus features (SD card inputs, Battery bank etc)

 Sound Quality - By far the most common question we get asked on this topic is what is the best sounding Bluetooth speaker?
-The answer to this can relate to size and price but there are some really good cheap Bluetooth speakers if you look hard enough and do the research.
-In my opinion the Minirigs 2.0 Bluetooth speaker i by far the best sounding speaker for its size I have heard to date.
+The answer to this can relate to size and price but there are some really good cheap speakers if you look hard enough and do the research.
+In my opinion the Minirigs 2.0 is by far the best sounding speaker for its size I have heard to date.

 Build Quality - Build quality is incredibly important.
 You, of course, intend to travel with this speaker and as a result it is destined to lead a far tougher life that a speaker that never moves from your home entertainment system or bedside table.
 Inevitably over time these speakers will take a few knocks so you want something that is going to hold up well.